Passion Fruit 'Japanese Hardshell'

 Eaten fresh, or added to salads or as a flavouring for desserts e.g. pavlovas or cheesecake.

-- Pruning - cut back the vine by about a third in late winter or early spring.
+- Cut back the vine by about a third in late winter.

-- Fertilise in spring and autumn with citrus food or a chicken manure, well watered in, and spread over the entire root system; avoid over-feeding or using fertilisers that are high in nitrogen, as this will encourage leaf growth at the expense of flowers and fruit.
+- Avoid over-feeding or using fertilisers that are high in nitrogen, as this will encourage leaf growth at the expense of flowers and fruit.